rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 [x] Split code generator into code generator and python assembler.
 That makes
     each phase more clear and allows for optimizations.

-[x] Better AST for action expressions.

-[x] Can "native" calls be removed by adding binding in runtime?

 [x] Resolve labels in assembler.